 Access Path to CDU Secure?
 How does it work?
 Cisco EnergyWise NetworkTM Yes Uses a shared secret with encryption over SSL.
 Email Yes SMTP authentication is supported; if enabled, authenticates with the server but does not encrypt the content.
-LDAPS Yes Built-in security procedures to use LDAP over SSL/TLS 1.2.to encrypt the connection between the client and the LDAP server for all LDAP communication, as supported by IETF RFC standards.
-Note: The LDAP server must support TLS 1.2, as earlier versions of TLS will not be supported.
-LDAPv3 Ye Yes Allows for centralized username/password management on a networked directory server instead of locally on each PDU.
-Provides three security methods: Digest-MD5: The SASL authentication mechanism is required for LDAPv3 and is based on a secret known both by the client and the server, allowing for challenge-response.
-SSL/TLS 1.2: The encryption and authentication method uses TLS 1.2, requiring proof of server identity and protection of data in transit.
-Same as LDAP over SSL (LDAPS).
-Simple Bind Request: Allows the client to authenticate to the server.
-Note: The LDAP server must support TLS 1.2, as earlier versions of TLS will not be supported.
+LDAPS Yes Built-in security procedures to use LDAP over TLSv1.0/SSL to encrypt the connection between the client and the LDAP server for all LDAP communication, as supported by IETF RFC standards.
+LDAPv3 Yes Allows for centralized username/password management on a networked directory server instead of locally on each PDU.
+Provides three security methods: • Digest-MD5: The SASL authentication mechanism is required for LDAPv3 and is based on a secret known both by the client and the server, allowing for challenge-response. • SSL/TLSv1.0: The encryption and authentication method uses TLSv1.0, requiring proof of server identity and protection of data in transit.
+Same as LDAP over SSL (LDAPS). • Simple Bind Request: Allows the client to authenticate to the server.
 RADIUS Yes Uses a shared secret to authenticate communication between the RADIUS server and the client; encryption is supported and implemented per IETF RFC standards; extended security with proprietary vendor-specific attributes (VSA) provided by Server Technology.
 Syslog Yes Provides an audit trail; PDUs also support logging of actions and audit trails (buffer stores about 4K of most recent log entries in round-robin fashion); Local log can be sent to Syslog servers; Although audit trails are local, they are permanently stored by Syslog servers.
 TACACS+ Yes Enables authentication with a central TACACS+ server, per IETF RFC standards; encryption key encodes all data packets between the PDU and the TACACS+ server.